33 credit hours at $1,751 / hour: $57,783

 - Employer Sponsorship: Many students receive sponsorship from their employers for costs associated with the MSOD degree.

 - Government or Private Loans: U.S. citizens may apply for federal need-based assistance.
 See FAFSA program.
 The AU Financial Aid Office can also be of assistance.
 Please contact

 Information for international students.

 Students who are on unemployment benefits may be eligible for training/education funding.

 - For Veterans: AU accepts GI bill payments and participates in the Yellow Ribbon Program.

-- Segal/Seashore Fellowship Fund: The Morley Segal and Edith Whitfield Seashore Fellowship is awarded to three or four students in an annual competition.
+- Segal/Seashore Fellowship Fund: The Morley Segal and Edith Whitfield Seashore Fellowship is awarded to three or four students annually.
 These awards are in the range of $2500-3000.

 - Scholarships & Fellowships: In addition to the Segal/Seashore Fellowship, SPA offers other donor-funded scholarships.
 Also consider outside sources of aid.